 The Education and Training Committee is responsible for serving as a resource for identifying and disseminating best practice approaches for the neurodevelopmental care for children with CHD and their families; providing education and training to CNOC members, patients and their families over a broad range of topics as they relate to the developmental care of children with complex congenital heart disease; providing ongoing resource support as it relates to using standard measures for neurodevelopmental evaluations and developing and disseminating education and training programs in collaboration with the Membership and/or Communications committees at the direction of the Steering Committee.
 Contact Committee Chair Laurel Bear MD for information about how to participate in committee activities.

-The Program and Meetings Committee is responsible for the Annual Scientific Sessions of the Cardiac Neurodevelopmental Outcome Collaborative, including oversight of site selection, needs assessment, scientific program, faculty invitations, abstract submission, marketing/advertising, exhibitor prospects, fundraising, faculty and attendee support throughout the conference planning process and the actual meeting, presentation awards (e.g., Best of the Best Abstract Award), and analysis of meeting evaluation survey results and development of responsive plan for future meetings.
-Contact Committee Co-Chairs Brad Marino MD MPP MSCE and Nadine Kasparian PhD for information about how to participate in committee activities.
+The Program and Meetings Committee is responsible for the Annual Scientific Sessions of the Cardiac Neurodevelopmental Outcome Collaborative, including oversight of site selection, needs assessment, scientific program, faculty invitations, abstract submission, marketing and advertising, exhibitor prospects, fundraising, faculty and attendee support throughout the conference planning process and the actual meeting, presentation of awards (e.g., Best of the Best Abstract Award), and analysis of meeting evaluation survey results and development of a responsive plan for future meetings.
+Contact Committee Co-Chairs Amanda Shillingford MD and Nadine Kasparian PhD for information about how to participate in committee activities.

 The Publications Committee is responsible for review and approval of all abstracts, presentations and manuscripts for publication.
 All reviews of abstracts and presentations will be performed and feedback delivered within 14 days of submission to the Publications Committee.
 All manuscript reviews will be completed within 30 days of submission to the Publications Committee.
 Contact Committee Co-Chairs Bea Latal MD MPH and Karen Uzark PNP PhD for information about how to participate in committee activities.